Guide to what’s on in London in July 2015

 Visit the temporary structure in the grounds of the Serpentine Gallery in Kensington Gardens.
 This year’s Pavilion is designed by Spanish architects Selgascano.
 Free to visit, but also contains a café inside.
 Kensington W2 3XA.
 Nearest tube: Lancaster Gate, Knightsbridge or South Kensington.
 For more information, visit the Serpentine Gallery website.
 For Metro Girl’s post on this year’s Pavilion, click here.

-Posted on 30 June 2015, in Art, Entertainment, Festivals, London and tagged festivals, July 2015, london, school holidays, summer 2015, Things to do in London, What's On Guide, Wimbledon.
+Posted on 30 Jun 2015, in Festivals, London and tagged school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 17 Comments.